EatWellSleepWell2018Fall/ToolsPorject/README.md

 ![Monte Carlo1](https://github.com/EatWellSleepWell2018Fall/ToolsPorject/blob/master/images/simulation1.png)
 ![Monte Carlo2](https://github.com/EatWellSleepWell2018Fall/ToolsPorject/blob/master/images/simulation2.png)

-_CRR Model_: In this part, we write a function to calculate the stock price and decide the option price in the futur.
+_CRR Model_: In this part, we write a function to calculate the stock price and decide the option price in the future.
 Then  considering the distribution of the option price and the probability of the fluctuation to calculate the present value of the option.
 Graphs are also given to show how the path of option values changing by stock price.

     O = OptionPricing(stock_name, strike_price, ttm)
     O.BinomialTreeCRR()